PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 Each trainer will be given the directory to save the model.
 The elected trainer will save the model to `given-directory/trainerID`.
-Since the tainerID is unique, this would prevent concurrent save to the same file when multiple trainers are elected to save the model when split-brain problem happens.
+Since the trainer ID is unique, this would prevent concurrent save to the same file when multiple trainers are elected to save the model when split-brain problem happens.

 ### What Happens When Model Is Saving

 It takes some time to save model, we need to define what will happen when save model is taking place.

-When saving a dense model, the trainer uses the local model.
+When doing dense update, the trainer uses the local model.
 Pservers does not need to pause model update.

 When doing sparse update.
 The trainer needs to download the entire